Qualifiers for the 2019 Masters | Taiwan News

-AUGUSTA, Georiga (AP) — The 86 players who are eligible and expected to play in the 83rd Masters on April 11-14.
+AUGUSTA, Ga.
+(AP) — The 87 players who are eligible and expected to play in the 83rd Masters, which starts Thursday.
 Players listed only in the first category for which they are eligible.
-One spot remains if the Valero Texas Open winner is not already eligible:

 MASTERS CHAMPIONS: Patrick Reed, Sergio Garcia, Danny Willett, Jordan Spieth, Bubba Watson, Adam Scott, Charl Schwartzel, Phil Mickelson, Angel Cabrera, Trevor Immelman, Zach Johnson, Tiger Woods, Mike Weir, Vijay Singh, Jose Maria Olazabal, Bernhard Langer, Fred Couples, Ian Woosnam, Sandy Lyle, Larry Mize.